18F/handbook/pages/18f/how-18f-works/contractors.md

 Depending on the work they will perform, contractors may receive GSA provided computers or equipment.
-If the contractor needs access to applications that require VPN, they are required to use a [GSA provided computer]({% page "/getting-started/equipment/#laptop" %}).
+If the contractor needs access to applications that require access to the GSA network, they are required to use a [GSA provided computer]({% page "/getting-started/equipment/#laptop" %}).
 If they can complete their work using VDI, they do not need a GSA provided computer and may use their company issued computer.